Don’t Brush Off Email Privacy

 Not Your Decision to Make

-Email addresses are a bit different in that once circulated; the spam starts flowing in.
+Email addresses are a bit different in that spam starts flowing in once they are circulated.
 Speaking for myself, I don’t want anyone to publish my email address on my behalf.

 Of course, this doesn’t include meetings, agendas, plans, or collaboration emails.
 Where a handful of folks need to know who is involved, this makes sense.
 They have either talked on the phone or know the group involved in the mailing under previous conversations.

-It is not proper email etiquette, or business courtesy, to expose contact information of any kind without permission.
+Exposing contact information without permission is not proper email etiquette or business courtesy.
 As a general guideline, when you have a long list of contacts, use the BCc.
 This keeps your email professional in appearance and avoids the risk of unappreciated exposure.

 Issues of Concern

 Your contacts most likely do not appreciate exposing their addresses to those they do not know without their permission.
-However, just because they’ve not said anything doesn’t mean that’s not the case.
+However, just because they have not said anything doesn’t mean that it’s untrue.

 Those who have been on the receiving end by being included in a list of visible emails have two issues of concern:

-Never assume you can contact visible addresses about unrelated issues, topics, or ventures just because those addresses are visible (due to the Sender not respecting everyone’s privacy) in an email sent to you.
+Never assume you can contact visible addresses about unrelated issues, topics, or ventures just because the sender makes those addresses visible (due to not respecting everyone’s privacy) in an email.

 When sending to a group of business onliners, put your email address in the To: field and your list of addresses in the BCc: field to protect those email addresses from unnecessary exposure.